SRT Light Red Line: Electrification and 2021 opening

-The reopening of the SRT Light Red line was contingent upon the completion of the new Bang Sue Intercity Terminal, delivery of rolling stock and installation of the overhead catenary electrical system between Bang Sue–Taling Chan which was funded as part of the SRT Dark Red Line contract 3 as the SRT had subsequently decided to change the line from DMU to EMU operations.
+The reopening of the SRT Light Red line was contingent upon the completion of the new Krung Thep Aphiwat Central Terminal, delivery of rolling stock and installation of the overhead catenary electrical system between Bang Sue–Taling Chan which was funded as part of the SRT Dark Red Line contract 3 as the SRT had subsequently decided to change the line from DMU to EMU operations.
 Full electrification was planned to be completed by 2020 when the SRT Dark Red line was completed.
 By the end of September 2019, Electrical and Signaling installation was at 45.60%.

 By June 2020, installation of the catenary system was at 76.82%.
 The line was expected to reopen in January 2021 after test runs began in late October 2020.
 In mid-November 2020, the Minister of Transport announced that free trial operations would operate from March to May 2021 with full-service operations expected in November 2021.
 In late February 2021, the SRT confirmed that free trial operations would commence on 26 March 2021 with full commercial operations starting on 28 July 2021.
 In July, the SRT postponed the service and the free trial operations commenced on 2 August 2021 with full commercial operations due to start on 28 November 2021.